Saturday, September 24, 2011

 Thursday, June 30, 2011

-Son of the late Media and Thomas Crossley Hirst, Tom was born and raised in Philadelphia, PA, later living in Collegeville and spending his final years in East Greenville.
+Son of the late Media and Thomas Crossley, Tom was born and raised in Philadelphia, PA, later living in Collegeville and spending his final years in East Greenville.
 He graduated from Girard College in 1963.
 Tom worked in various sectors of the local finance and banking industry.
 He completed an Associates Degree in Science Business Administration from Montgomery County Community College in 2002, making Deans List throughout his studies.
 He thoroughly enjoyed his academic experience and desired to continue his education.

 Nationally ranked throughout his life and holding regional and national awards, Tom was an avid marksman, trap shooter, and a lifetime member of the Lower Providence Rod & Reel Gun Club.
 He also was an accomplished photographer and devoted fish enthusiast.
 Tom was an eternal pursuer of a proper cup of coffee, and was an accomplished cook and a great lover of world cuisines.
 A voracious reader, music lover, and movie watcher, Tom was a daily patron of the East Greenville Public Library.
 Tom was also a committed technologist, embracing the digital age from its earliest days.